adamsilver/fdpb/02-a-checkout-flow.md

 ```

 *(Note: both `role="status"` and `aria-live="polite"` are functionally equivalent, but older versions of JAWS don't support `role`.)*

+When the maximum number of characters has been exceeded, the number will change to a negative value.

+#### Announcing Only When It's Critical

+The character countdown we've designed so far has several provisions that carefully helps the user as they type their entry.
+First, it doesn't stop the user typing when they exceed the maximum amount of characters.
+And second, it will only inform users when they stop typing.

+Even so, if the user is able to type a large amount of characters, or if the maximum is rarely exceeded, it seems a bit overbearing to interupt users at all.

+A more considerate approach would be to give feedback when users get close to the limit.
+To do this we could add a “critical percentage” option.
+Setting this to 10 percent, for example, when the maximum is 100 would mean users start being informed when they have typed 90 characters.

 ## 6. Payment